-Since its creation in 2002, the Burgos & New York International Choreography Competition has been a platform for the projection of dance and the new languages of movement.
-It is also a space for creative encounters and dialogue where plural perspectives converge.
-Each year, it welcomes choreographers from all over the world and develops a wide program of community activities that bring creation closer to the territory and audiences.
+Since its creation in 2002, the Burgos & New York International Choreography Contest has been a platform for promoting dance and new languages of movement.
+It is also a space for creative encounter and dialogue where diverse perspectives converge.
+Every year, it welcomes choreographers from around the world to a competition that is unique in our country and develops an extensive program of community activities that bring creation closer to the region and its audiences.

-Organized by CIDANZ Producciones - Ballet Contemporáneo de Burgos with the collaboration of the Gerencia Municipal de Cultura y Turismo del Ayuntamiento de Burgos, the Ministerio de Cultura y Deporte, the Junta de Castilla y León and under the direction of choreographer Alberto Estébanez, the Certamen Burgos & Nueva York promotes the art of choreography and the creative values that inspire dance in the 21st century.
+Organized by CIDANZ Producciones - Ballet Contemporáneo de Burgos in collaboration with the Municipal Department of Culture and Tourism of the City Council of Burgos, the Ministry of Culture, the Regional Government of Castile and León, and under the direction of choreographer Alberto Estébanez, the Burgos & New York Competition promotes the art of choreography and the creative values that inspire 21st-century dance.
 This event, which brings together a prestigious jury every year, makes Burgos a special showcase for the latest choreographic proposals and trends.

-The Contest always keeps alive the features that have shaped its identity from the beginning, defending that profile of "creator" who, in an outstanding way, is able to contribute to dance lines of work, research and development that promote the development and evolution of the arts of movement.
-Only in this way is it justified that the winner (novel or consolidated) can deserve the important economic award and that his work is inscribed among the great world creators of the list of winners of this competition.
+The competition has always maintained the characteristics that have defined its identity from the outset, defending the profile of the “creator” who, in an outstanding way, is capable of contributing to dance lines of work, research, and development that promote the development and evolution of the arts of movement.
+Only in this way can the winner (whether new or established) be justified in receiving the significant financial award and having their work included among the great world creators in the competition's list of winners.

-The Contest also maintains a clear commitment to dance in non-conventional spaces through two different competitions: 'Dancing with Stones' and 'Dance on Camino de Santiago’.
-The latter section proposes a re-reading of the cultural and historical heritage from the selection of pieces inspired by the Camino de Santiago as it passes throug various autonomous communities in Spain.
+The competition also maintains a clear commitment to dance in unconventional spaces through two distinct competitions: ‘Bailando con piedras’ (Dancing with Stones) and ‘Danza en el Camino’ (Dance on Camino de Santiago).
+The latter section proposes a reinterpretation of cultural and historical heritage through a selection of pieces inspired by the Camino de Santiago as it passes through various autonomous communities in Spain.

-Also, the festival is focused on 'Urban Art' with the articulation of two competitions: 'Street Art-Muralism' and 'Burgos T-Mueve', which are essential vehicles to bring all forms of dance and current creation to young people and a space to attract and retain new audiences.
+The festival also focuses on ‘Urban Art’ with two competitions: ‘Street Art–Muralism’ and ‘Burgos T-Mueve’, which are essential vehicles for bringing all forms of dance and contemporary creation to young people and a space for attracting and retaining new audiences.

 Network of alliances and parallel activities